KennyVaneetvelde/mcp-forge/README.md

 ## Features

 - Generates a complete Python project structure for an MCP server.
-- Includes separate server entry points for SSE and stdio transports.
+- Provides a unified server entry point with required `--mode` parameter to select between SSE and stdio transports.
-- Provides example `HelloWorld` tool and `HelloWorld`/`UserProfile` resources.
+- Includes example tools (AddNumbers, DateDifference, etc.) and resources (HelloWorld, UserProfile).
 - Sets up Pydantic models for clear input/output schemas.
 - Uses `uv` for dependency management and task running.